Westgate Conveyancing

 Settlement & Beyond

-We oversee the final settlement, ensuring all funds are exchanged and title is transferred correctly.
+We manage the settlement process, ensuring funds are exchanged and title transferred correctly.
 Post-settlement, we notify relevant authorities about the change of ownership for your Point Cook property.

 Frequently Asked Questions: Conveyancing in Point Cook